ovh/docs/pages/platform/ai-training/00_CONCEPTS_jobs/guide.en-gb.md

 ---
 ## Definition

 A **job** in **AI Training powered by \$partner\_full** is the workload unit submitted to the cluster.
-A job runs as a docker container within OVHcloud infrastructure.
+A job runs as a Docker container within OVHcloud infrastructure.

-Each job is linked to a **Public Cloud** project and specifies an amount of resources to use to run the training task along with a docker image either publicly available, in the **AI Training** shared registry scoped to your project or the private registry of your choosing that you attached.
+Each job is linked to a **Public Cloud** project and specifies an amount of resources to use to run the training task along with a Docker image either publicly available, in the **AI Training** shared registry scoped to your project or the private registry of your choosing that you attached.
 For the latter, see [OVHcloud documentation on how to attach a private registry](../attach-private-registry).

 ## Considerations